 - Wedding Planner – The Bride pays for this

-- Wedding Cake and Wedding Favors – Paid by the bride and her Family including brunch the next day if they want
+- Wedding Cake and Wedding Favors – Paid for by the bride and her family, including brunch the next day if they want

 - The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care of by the groom